JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 |         Disabling: Overly Nostalgic         |           Constantly reminiscing about the good old day.           |          |        |

 ## Tier Of Play

+### Stuff to move down

+Two kinds of skills fall under a Vocation, Vocational Skills and Combat Skills.

+#### Combat Skills

+Combat Skills are skills that are used for fighting, including all Weapon Combat Skills and Combat Magic Skills.
+These skills require skill points to be increased.

+#### Vocational Skills

+Vocational Skills are skills that your Vocation would logically give you.
+A Vocational Skill's level is inherited from Vocation's level.
+Players can make Vocational Skills at any point with approval from the Narrator and use them for applicable skill checks.

+Vocational Skills will often overlap with one or more Core Skills, though they will represent a much more specialized subset of tasks.
+Often times a Vocational Skill will combine what would usually be multiple sequential harder Core Skill checks into a single often easier Vocational Skill check.

+Vocational Skills can never cover a majority of what a Core Skill covers.
+You can not assist Vocational Skills with the Vocation they fall under, as they are essentially relying on the same shared skill point investment.

+It is smart to write down Vocational Skills under your vocation as a reminder to have on your character sheet.

 Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
 This balances the players against each other and the challenges the Narrator has envisioned.